freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/javascript/form-validation/index.md

 ---

 ## Form Validation
-Form validation normally used to occur at the server, after the client had entered all the necessary data and then pressed the Submit button.
-If the data entered by a client was incorrect or was simply missing, the server would have to send all the data back to the client and request that the form be resubmitted with correct information.
-This was really a lengthy process which used to put a lot of burden on the server.
+Form validation used to occur on the server, after a client had entered all necessary data and then pressed a Submit button.
+If the data entered by a client was incorrect or missing, the server would return all data back to the client and request that the form be resubmitted with correct information.
+This was a lengthy process, which used to put a lot of burden on the server.

-JavaScript provides a way to validate form's data on the client's computer before sending it to the web server.
-Form validation generally performs two
+JavaScript provides a way to validate a form's data on the client's computer before sending it to the web server.
+Form validation generally performs two functions:
-functions:

 ### Basic Validation
-First of all, the form must be checked to make sure all the mandatory fields are filled in.
-It would require just a loop through each field in the form and check for data.
+Firstly, the form must be checked to make sure all the mandatory fields are completed.
+This requires a loop through each field of the form, checking for data in each field.

 ### Data Format Validation
 Secondly, the data that is entered must be checked for correct form and value.
-Your code must include appropriate logic to test correctness of data.
+Validation code must include appropriate logic to test correctness of data.

 #### Example: